UKHO/docs/software-engineering-policies/TechnicalDebt/TechnicalDebtPolicy.md

     * TD4 - Accepted risk from the business, safe to leave until service reaches end of life.
 Worth tracking in case developers are working in the area and can complete as quick wins.

 ** - Denotes where the tag is appropriate

-### Tech Debt Metric Strategy

-Teams **MUST** adopt the use of the TD metrics section in their PBI template.
-This enables the business to gather much more useful and accurate information about technical debt and empowers the automations available for tracking and monitoring.
-For support in adding this section to your PBI template, either request DDC to implement the change to your templates or discuss with your delivery manager.

-#### TD Principal

-(Integer) Technical Debt Principal is the estimated cost in work-hours to pay off the technical debt at the moment of identification.
-The discovering team/individual is probably best placed to assess this though it could be put to a team decision and refined.
-If this is part of a legacy product and no known SME is available then this should be considered in the estimate.
-Don't be afraid of large values but attempt to be as accurate as possible.

-#### TD Interest

-(Integer) Technical Debt Interest is the possible cost in work-hours impacted whenever the technical debt is encountered.
-For security technical debt this may be difficult to quantify.

-#### TD Risk

-(Float, value between 0 and 1) Technical Debt Risk is the chance that the technical debt will be encountered whenever the product is worked on.
-For security type technical debt this should be set as a 1, it is assumed that eventually a security flaw will be exploited so must be resolved.

-#### (Optional) Date of Failure

-(Date) When packages or software versions are going out-of-support, if they are not addressed when found this should be recorded and if a date can be found for when the version goes out-of-support this should be reported here.

-**IMPORTANT** the tagging of the technical debt PBI is used for automated metric assessments vital for visibility of the UKHO's technical debt.
-Tagging tech debt PBIs is vital for the accuracy of this process.

 An example of the above: